Transferring to Northwestern

 - The School of Communication: Theatre department spaces are only occasionally available.

-- The Bienen School of Music: Contact the Bienen School of Music to inquire if a vacancy exists in your performance area and to schedule an audition.
+- The Bienen School of Music: Contact the Bienen School of Music for audition requirements and scheduling.

 All transfer applicants are required to submit scores from either the SAT or ACT; the writing scores from either exam are optional.
 We accept scores from both the new and old SAT.